-In an interesting update to their Webmaster help pages document, Google has revised and expanded some of their warnings about link schemes – warnings which will almost certainly apply to the SEO tactics of many websites.
-Just like with the Panda update last month, it seems as though Google is pushing webmasters and SEO practitioners away from straight link building (and encouraging them to delve into and update their link profiles.
+In an interesting update to Google’s Webmaster help pages document, Google has revised and expanded some of their warnings about link schemes.
+Warnings which will almost certainly apply to the SEO tactics of many websites.
+Just like with the Panda update last month.
+It seems as though Google is pushing webmasters and SEO practitioners away from straight link building.
+Encouraging them to delve into and update their link profiles.
 So lets find out why Google’s link schemes update means more SEO changes.

 There are a few changes worth noting in the new link scheme guidelines.
 The biggest change is that Google appears to be downplaying the importance of links to your search engine ranking entirely, since they removed the original first paragraph of the guide.